cp3402-students/cp3402-2021-site-cp3402-2021-team16/deployment.md

 ## Editing the theme

-The theme was edited through the WordPress live site by the contributers.
+The theme was edited using either the local host or the WordPress live site by the contributers.
 Wordpress has it's own theme editor implanted in their system which allowed the changing of the theme.css through the live website.

+To edit the theme on Local Environment:

+1. In the cloned public folder in your local environment, go to; wp-content/

-To edit the theme:
+To edit the theme on live site:

 1. Login to live website wp-admin by typing /wp-admin at the end of the site URL (e.g. 3.16.46.160/wp-admin).
 2. Go to; Appearance --> Theme Editor.